mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_TimeBase/readme.txt

 @par Example Description

-This example shows how to configure the TIM peripheral to generate a time base; Example using the STM32F0xx TIM LL API, peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of the TIM peripheral to generate a timebase.
+This example using the STM32F0xx TIM LL API.The peripheral initialization uses LL unitary services functions for optimization purposes (performance and size).

 In this example TIM2 input clock (TIM2CLK)  is set to APB1 clock (PCLK1),
 since APB1 prescaler is equal to 1.